Brian Edward Davis Sells 3,000 Shares of Sun Country Airlines Holdings, Inc. (NASDAQ:SNCY) Stock

-Sun Country Airlines Holdings, Inc. (NASDAQ:SNCY) CMO Brian Edward Davis sold 3,000 shares of the stock in a transaction on Tuesday, October 19th.
-The stock was sold at an average price of $31.58, for a total value of $94,740.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Sun Country Airlines Holdings, Inc. (NASDAQ:SNCY) CMO Brian Edward Davis sold 3,000 shares of the stock in a transaction that occurred on Wednesday, October 27th.
+The shares were sold at an average price of $31.01, for a total transaction of $93,030.00.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.

 Brian Edward Davis also recently made the following trade(s):

 - On Friday, September 24th, Brian Edward Davis sold 131 shares of Sun Country Airlines stock.
-The shares were sold at an average price of $36.00, for a total value of $4,716.00.
+The stock was sold at an average price of $36.00, for a total transaction of $4,716.00.

-Several large investors have recently added to or reduced their stakes in SNCY.
-Apollo Management Holdings L.P. purchased a new stake in shares of Sun Country Airlines during the first quarter worth about $1,402,053,000.
-U S Global Investors Inc. purchased a new stake in shares of Sun Country Airlines during the second quarter worth about $107,783,000.
-Capital International Investors grew its position in shares of Sun Country Airlines by 171.2% during the second quarter.
-Capital International Investors now owns 1,898,674 shares of the company’s stock worth $70,270,000 after purchasing an additional 1,198,674 shares in the last quarter.
-BlackRock Inc. grew its position in shares of Sun Country Airlines by 50.5% during the second quarter.
-BlackRock Inc. now owns 3,336,441 shares of the company’s stock worth $123,481,000 after purchasing an additional 1,120,133 shares in the last quarter.
-Finally, Vanguard Group Inc. grew its position in shares of Sun Country Airlines by 170.9% during the second quarter.
-Vanguard Group Inc. now owns 1,616,419 shares of the company’s stock worth $59,824,000 after purchasing an additional 1,019,628 shares in the last quarter.
+Several hedge funds have recently added to or reduced their stakes in SNCY.
+Ameritas Investment Partners Inc. purchased a new position in shares of Sun Country Airlines during the 2nd quarter worth about $50,000.
+Royal Bank of Canada purchased a new position in shares of Sun Country Airlines during the 1st quarter worth about $57,000.
+Advisor Group Holdings Inc. boosted its stake in shares of Sun Country Airlines by 303.7% during the 2nd quarter.
+Advisor Group Holdings Inc. now owns 1,643 shares of the company’s stock worth $60,000 after purchasing an additional 1,236 shares during the period.
+Point72 Asset Management L.P. purchased a new position in shares of Sun Country Airlines during the 2nd quarter worth about $100,000.
+Finally, Morgan Stanley boosted its stake in shares of Sun Country Airlines by 2,407.5% during the 2nd quarter.
+Morgan Stanley now owns 5,015 shares of the company’s stock worth $186,000 after purchasing an additional 4,815 shares during the period.

 Sun Country Airlines Holdings, Inc, an air carrier company, provides scheduled passenger service, air cargo service, charter air transportation, and related services in the United States, Latin America, and internationally.
 As of May 17, 2021, it operated a fleet of 43 aircraft, including 31 passenger and 12 cargo aircraft.